kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <h1>Active Directory PowerShell User Creation | DHCP | NAT</h1>

 <h2>Description</h2>
-This walkthrough covers deploying Active Directory in an on-premises environment, configuring Network Address Translation (NAT) and Dynamic Host Configuration Protocol (DHCP) for domain client computers to get connected to the internet, and utilizing a PowerShell script to create over 1000 users in Active Directory.
+This walkthrough covers deploying Active Directory in an on-premises environment, configuring Network Address Translation (NAT) and Dynamic Host Configuration Protocol (DHCP) for clients to get connected to the internet, and utilizing a PowerShell script to create over 1000 users in Active Directory.
 <br />

 <h2>Technologies & Utilities Used</h2>